ivoitovych/hdl-simulation-accelerated/PROJECT_PRESENTATION_COMBINED.md

 ### Overview

-The development of the "hdl-simulation-accelerated" project adopted an exploratory, research-oriented methodology, navigating the challenges of pioneering HDL simulation acceleration on AI hardware like Tenstorrent's TT-Metal platform.
+The development of the "hdl-simulation-accelerated" project adopted an exploratory, research-oriented methodology, navigating the challenges of pioneering HDL simulation acceleration on AI hardware like **Tenstorrent**'s TT-Metal platform.
 This path was non-linear, shaped by ongoing discoveries, iterative testing, and adaptive refinements to align with practical limitations and emerging insights.

 The process unfolded across logical phases, each building on the last to achieve key milestones.